 Finally, you may want to shoot for the stars and enter contests for millions of dollars, but you’ll have a lot of competition with those.
 Entering sweeps for $5,000 or less means your odds are likely to be better.

 For the granddaddy of all sweeps, try Publishers Clearing House.
 No longer do you have to fiddle with those little paper stamps and mail it away.
 You can play online everyday to win cash amounts big and small, as well as prizes.
 This site is especially good if you enjoy scratch-off cards and games.

 Beyond that, there are quite a few sites that list new, open sweepstakes.
-A reliable one that my wife uses is this list from The Balance, updated daily.
+A reliable one that my wife uses is Contest Girl, updated daily.

 Online sweepstakes may not make you wealthy, but if you enter consistently, you’re likely to see some results.
 Meanwhile you can take your lottery money and invest it for a rainy day.